Skip to Main Content

 Step 1: Search the Science Databases & Resources @ Redeemer

-2. JSTOR is a decent option to search as it provides access to a number of science-related journals.
+2. For science topics, JSTOR is a decent additional option to search as it provides access to a number of biology-related journals.
 Do not start here as JSTOR (short for Journal Storage) is an academic journal archive service and, in general, it will not have articles published in the past recent 3-5 years.
 Nevertheless, this is a great place to look for slightly older articles.

-2. JSTOR is a decent option to search as it provides access to a number of science-related journals.
+2. For Environmental Science topics, JSTOR is a decent additional option to search as it provides access to a number of biology-related journals.
 Do not start here as JSTOR (short for Journal Storage) is an academic journal archive service and, in general, it will not have articles published in the past recent 3-5 years.
 Nevertheless, this is a great place to look for slightly older articles.

 2. Also use the EBSCO Discovery Service (EBSCO) which allows you to select and search within one or more of 42 different "Disciplines" (e.g. Mathematics)